simonejones68/simple/demo.md

 This is the first line

-This toothbrush is safe for animals and adults
+This toothbrush is safe for animals, adults and children

 And this is the third line.